siwest/sfly_challenge/README.md

   - What is the acceptable range of time to say a site visit results in an order?
 (SITE_VISIT event_time - ORDER event_time)
   - What if there is no site visit event recorded, but an order occurred?
 Does this ever happen?
 Exception handling for divide by zero error is needed.
   - What if multiple site visit events are in the batch (perhaps someone did several "refreshes" of the session)?
 How should repeat events be handled?
 - The event data has been left 'intact' within data structure d; that is, no duplicate keys (ex: customer_id, event_type) were deleted from the dictionary event object added to d during the ingest(e, d) task.
-This may make it easier to recreate the original data objects in the future, if needed.
+This may make it easier to recreate the original input data in the future, if needed.

 ### How to run Solution: